 Kids love volcanos, and they'll love that this lake formed from a volcano is also the deepest one in America.
 But there’s more to Crater Lake National Park than just the lake, and you’ll want to hit the trails (and fishing holes, and swimming holes) before you wrap up your visit.

 What to See & Do: Trying to spot the Phantom Ship (a rock formation along the rim) is worth the trip all by itself, and Crater Lake National Park also offers boat trips to Wizard Island.
 With its volcanic past, this park is perfect for littles with big imaginations.

-Tips & When to Go: Accessible nearly year round, Crater Lake is rarely overwhelmed by visitors, even in the summer.
+Tips & When to Go: Accessible almost all year, Crater Lake is rarely overwhelmed by visitors, even in the summer.
 Go between July and September for the best weather (and best chance to get out and explore).